IMPORTANT NOTICE

 For 49€ / year, you can subscribe to an insurance that guarantees you a worldwide coverage for your rescue, repatriation and medical care expenses (including helicopter rescue) in the context of your trail running practice whether it is for training, competitions or even for your reconnaissance outings.

 The following disciplines are also covered: hiking, trekking, cycling and mountain biking, crosscountry skiing and snowshoeing.
 You are also covered if you are a professional.
-This insurance is mandatory on the Dacia UTMB® Mont-Blanc and the UTMB® World Series and is valid for 1 year.
+This insurance is mandatory on the HOKA UTMB® Mont-Blanc and the UTMB® World Series and is valid for 1 year.

 Click HERE for the general conditions.